without Internet Explorer,

 With this forlorn ten-track campaign, Edling and his accomplished group take their beloved doom to its already memorable heights of isolation, enchantment, mourning, and hope, concocting substance not unusual for the style, but with dressed songcraft, absorbing lyrics, exploratory vocals, and Lars Johansson’s regal solos, this four-way union certainly conveys that presence.
 Here, story and song use the same respiratory system to survive.
 Imagery is not a babbling dash of thoughts masquerading as cohesion.
 With Nightfall and Candlemass, it is lifeblood.

-“The Well of Souls” and its preface, “Gothic Stone”, entangle faithfulness and impending peril in their combined age, the latter giving birth to an atmosphere of angels choiring softly as if not to stir a chorus that slowly rises from its knees, menacingly, like an elder rewarning against a terrible prophecy as the being who is destined to fulfill it continues to walk forward.
+“The Well of Souls” and its preface, “Gothic Stone”, entangle faithfulness and impending peril in their combined age, the latter giving birth to an atmosphere of angels choiring softly as if not to stir a chorus that slowly, menacingly, rises from its knees, like an elder rewarning against a terrible prophecy as the being who is destined to fulfill it continues walking forward.
 Imagery.
 Titanic “Samarithan” is snail-slow and pillar-heavy, the tale of a tatterdemalion’s stroke of luck as a wealthy stranger takes him in, and then that stranger’s ascent to heaven for the deed is food for the mind's eye, meanwhile high-flown tandem guitars between verses glide hot and electrified.
 “Mourner’s Lament”, a tune the band save Messiah despise playing live, is a heartfelt quasi-epic chimed by lyrics earnest and pleading, meanwhile “Dark are the Veils of Death” and “Bewitched” can beguile with their unorthodox pace changes and rhythm shifts that are the hallmarks of inspired songwriting.
 But outweighing them all is the lp’s tour de force, the ode to treason “At the Gallows End”.
 Once again the story runs neck and neck with rhythms that about-face on a dime.
 The chorus soars with a strange triumphant despair and looks to the sky as if to defeat it.
 Some of the album’s most provocative lyrics lie here and lead you to believe that he in the story who is waiting for death knows it is deserved.